Jazarro/amethyst/docs/CONTRIBUTING.md

 If you find dependency resolution problems when testing mdbook, you may have to run `cargo clean` and `cargo build` again before retrying the `mdbook test` command.

-> If you want to be publicly known as an author, feel free to add your name
-> and/or GitHub username to the AUTHORS.md file in your pull request.

 Once you have submitted your pull request, please wait for a reviewer to give feedback on it.
 If no one responds, feel free to @-mention a developer or post publicly on the [appropriate chat room][gi] on Gitter or on Discord asking for a review.
 Once